-2.9.2 Suppressing namelist groups or variables
+2.9.2 Suppressing namelist files, groups, or variables

-If you want to disable a namelist group defined on a higher setup level, you may set the special group variable '.hide' to 'true'.
-As you may suspect, setting '.hide' to 'false' for namelist groups that were hidden on a higher setup level will re-enable them.
+If you want to disable a namelist group or a whole namelist file defined on a higher setup level, you may set a special variable '.hide' to 'true' in the corresponding section.
+As you may suspect, setting '.hide' to 'false' for elements that were hidden on a higher setup level will re-enable them.